 |Campus Housing (standard rate)1||$6,150||6,000|

-In addition to these direct costs, your initial bill will include the cost of the College’s health insurance (as of 11/1/20, cost is $1875 for coverage from August to August).
-Waive coverage for the 2020-2021 academic year.
-The 2021-2022 waiver will be available in June.
+In addition to these direct costs, your initial bill will include the cost of the College’s health insurance plan.
+The cost for the 2023-2024 year is $2025 for coverage from August to August.
+The 2022-2023 insurance waiver - completed online - will be available in mid-June.

 While “Indirect Costs” will not appear on your bill, you should prepare for them; and though your cost may differ significantly, this is what we suggest you consider budgeting: